ably-labs/cttransit-ably-mapbox-demo/README.md

 ### Demo Sidebar with bus information

-The sidebar is a list pouplated with the names of the buses which have been published on the CT Transit channel.
+The sidebar is a list populated with the names of the buses which have been published on the CT Transit channel.
 The list items are linked to the bus markers on the map.
 Clicking on a bus name will pan and zoom to that bus on the map.

 Sidebar and Bus interactions: